 In the first 12 seasons of the NFL, which played its inaugural season in 1920, no playoff format existed.
-Regular-season winning percentage determined a champion, with ties excluded.
+The regular-season winning percentage determined a champion, with ties excluded.
 In the league's early days, teams often did not even play the same number of games.

 In their 1932 season finales against Green Bay, Portsmouth and Chicago won, leaving each team with a 6-1 win-loss record (the Bears had six ties, the Spartans four).
 To determine the NFL champion, the Midwestern teams agreed to play a winner-take-all game in Chicago.